Wok Accessories – Kitchen Essentials

 Mixing from a Safe Distance

-Since woks cook at high heat, it is important to maintain a safe stirring distance.
-While restaurant chefs have developed stronger wrists for tumbling, home chefs generally rely on kitchen utensils to mix the contents.
-I began using a long wooden spatula to stir the ingredients, then I shifted to more traditional Asian-designed utensils, the wok spatula and wok ladle.
+Since woks cook at high heat, maintaining a safe stirring distance is important.
+While restaurant chefs have developed stronger wrists for tumbling, home chefs generally rely on kitchen utensils to mix the ingredients.
+I began by using a long wooden spatula to stir the ingredients before shifting to more traditional Asian-designed utensils, the wok spatula, wok ladle, and skimmer spoon.

 Yosukata products can be purchased online